firebolt55439/fanfic-downloader/README.md

 Want to look under the hood?
 Need to report a bug?
 Want a new feature implemented?
 Check out the project on [Github](https://github.com/firebolt55439/fanfic-downloader) or [open an issue](https://github.com/firebolt55439/fanfic-downloader/issues).
-I'm completely open to contributions in the form of [pull requests](https://github.com/firebolt55439/fanfic-downloader/pulls) and will review them with all due haste.
+I'm completely open to contributions in the form of [pull requests](https://github.com/firebolt55439/fanfic-downloader/pulls) and will review them as soon as possible.